ZhiyuanArbin/ChannelManagerArchitecture/README.md

 *   **Central Data Table:** The ChannelDataService maintains a comprehensive data table that stores up-to-date information for all subscribed channels, including voltage, current, dv/dt, and other metrics.
 This table is continuously updated with incoming data from the M4 core.

 *   **Callback Mechanism in Control Plane:** Callback functions are registered with the BatteryTestingService (not the ChannelDataService) for each channel.
-The control plane maintains a callbackMap that stores these functions, and they are executed as CallbackControlTasks when new data is available.
+The control plane maintains a callbackMap that stores multiple callback functions per channel, and they are executed as CallbackControlTasks when new data is available.
 This separation ensures that:
     * Data processing occurs in the data plane
     * Callback execution occurs in the control plane
     * There's a clear separation of responsibilities between planes